kindredgroup/puppet-go/README.md

 This module manages the life cycle of the continous delivery platform Go provided by Thoughtworks.
 It aims to be self contained and only focuses on managing the core functionality of Go.
-Tested on Redhat OS family
+Tested on Redhat OS family.

 ## Module Description